Dichloromethane: Regulation

 In many countries, products containing DCM must carry labels warning of its health risks.
 Concerns about its health effects have led to a search for alternatives in many of its applications.

 In the European Union, the Scientific Committee on Occupational Exposure Limit Values (SCOEL) recommends an occupational exposure limit for DCM of 100 ppm (8-hour time-weighted average) and a short-term exposure limit of 200 ppm for a 15-minute period.
 The European Parliament voted in 2009 to ban the use of DCM in paint-strippers for consumers and many professionals, with the ban taking effect in December 2010.

 In February 2013, the US Occupational Safety and Health Administration (OSHA) and the National Institute for Occupational Safety and Health warned that at least 14 bathtub refinishers have died since 2000 from DCM exposure.
 These workers had been working alone, in poorly ventilated bathrooms, with inadequate or no respiratory protection, and no training about the hazards of DCM.
 OSHA has since then issued a DCM standard.

 On March 15, 2019, the US Environmental Protection Agency (EPA) issued a final rule to prohibit the manufacture (including importing and exporting), processing, and distribution of DCM in all paint removers for consumer use, effective in 180 days.
 However, it does not affect other products containing DCM, including many consumer products not intended for paint removal.
 On April 20, 2023, the EPA proposed a widespread ban on the production of DCM with some exceptions for military and industrial uses.
 On April 30, 2024, the EPA finalized a ban on most commercial uses of DCM, which mainly banned its application for stripping paint and degreasing surfaces but allowed for some remaining commercial applications, such as chemical production.

 The EPA (Environmental Protection Agency) finalized a ban on most uses of dichloromethane in April 2024.
 This ban, which took effect on July 8, 2024, prohibits most industrial and commercial uses of the chemical, including its use in paint removers for consumer use.

-New U.S. Environmental Protection Agency (EPA) regulations under the Toxic Substances Control Act (TSCA) have significantly lowered permissible exposure limits for methylene chloride to 2 ppm TWA and 16 ppm STEL, far below OSHA's existing standard (29 CFR 1910.1052).
+New U.S. Environmental Protection Agency (EPA) regulations under the Toxic Substances Control Act (TSCA) have significantly lowered permissible exposure limits for dichloromethane to 2 ppm TWA and 16 ppm STEL, far below OSHA's existing standard (29 CFR 1910.1052).
 For remaining permitted uses, this necessitates a Workplace Chemical Protection Program (WCPP) requiring initial and periodic exposure monitoring at these much stricter levels to protect worker health.
 This EPA Final Rule (89 FR 39806) drives the new compliance requirements for monitoring.